Trinity Lutheran Church

 The office of the Pastor and/or Teacher of the congregation may be conferred only upon such a person who has completed the course of training as prescribed by the By-Laws, and who publicly, before the congregation, according to the ceremonies prescribed shall declare his sincere belief in, and willing adherence to our Confessional Standard.
 (Article III)

-Article Vlll Officers
+Article VIII Officers